QuentinRa/blog.quentinra.dev/operating-systems/windows/active-directory/index.md

 * Drag-and-drop the GPO to the domain/an OU to add it inside location.
 * You can add groups in security filtering to only apply the GPO to some group inside the selected locations

+➡️ Policies are applied to OUs and nested OUs.

 You can also exclude users/objects in the tab "Delegation".